US defence technology firm Leidos is preparing launch tests for a new cruise missile it says will offer an affordable option for long-range strikes.

 Source: Leidos

-Leidos completed separation testing of the Small Cruise Missile from a US Air Force special operations AC-130J gunship in December 2023
+Leidos completed separation testing of the small cruise missile from a US Air Force special operations AC-130J gunship in December 2023

-Leidos has been developing the Black Arrow since 2021 under a research partnership with the US Air Force and Special Operations Command (SOCOM).
+Leidos has been developing the Black Arrow since 2021 under a research partnership with the US Air Force (USAF) and Special Operations Command (SOCOM).
 The company already completed a separation test launch from a USAF AC-130J gunship in December 2023.

 More recently, Leidos on 3 October said it had accomplished several key milstones ahead of a full guided flight launch, including captive carry of a Black Arrow protoype aloft and testing safe separation from the aircraft while in flight.